-Englewood is a decidedly white-collar city, with fully 85.87% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Englewood is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Englewood who work in office and administrative support (17.48%), healthcare (9.09%), and sales jobs (8.30%).
+Englewood is a decidedly white-collar city, with fully 85.61% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Englewood is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Englewood who work in office and administrative support (19.27%), healthcare (10.78%), and sales jobs (7.97%).

 Also of interest is that Englewood has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Englewood is somewhat higher than in the average US city of 21.84%: 27.75% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Englewood who are college-educated is somewhat higher than the average US community of 21.84%: 28.81% of adults in Englewood have at least a bachelor's degree.

 The most common language spoken in Englewood is English.
-Other important languages spoken here include Gujarathi and Tagalog.
+Other important languages spoken here include African languages and Gujarathi.